pippim/pippim.github.io/index.md

 > line 1
 > line 2

-- After Pippim adds two spaces to the block quotes they show up properly:
+- Pippim appends two spaces to the end of block quotes in Stack Exhange answers so they render properly:
 > line 1
 > line 2

 - **Note:** You can open one of the blog posts and compare it to the Stack Exchange original answer.

 - Pippim will take older markdown format on Stack Exchange Answers where `#Header` was used and convert it to `# Header`.

 - Pippim converts Stack Exchange Question tags formated as: `<Tag1><Tag2><Tag3>` and converts them to: `Tags: [Tag1 Tag2 Tag3]` for Jekyll.

 - Pippim setups the Jekyll **front matter** as required for Title and sets the blog filename as expected.
 However it also allows custom **front matter** for URL, Votes, Last Edit Date, etc.

 <div class="hdr-bar"><a id="hdr6"></a><a href="#" class="hdr-btn">Top</a><a href="#hdr5" class="hdr-btn">ToS</a><a href="#hdr6" class="hdr-btn">ToC</a><a href="#hdr7" class="hdr-btn">Skip</a></div>